james-priest/100-days-of-code-log-r2/README.md

 **Thoughts:**

 ---
+-->

-## 41. SPYCats Portfolio Website
+## 41. SPYCats Website on Netlify
 ### Day 41: August 25, 2017 - Friday

-**Project:** SPYCats Portfolio Website
+**Project:** Moved the site to Netlify

-**Progress:** My FCC Personal Portfolio page morphed into the SPYCats Portfolio page - A website advertising the undercover services of an elite undercover team of cats.
+**Progress:** My FCC Personal Portfolio page morphed into the SPYCats project - A website advertising the undercover services of an elite team of cats.

 **Link to Work:** [SPYCats Website](https://spycats.netlify.com/) on Netlify

-**Thoughts:** I will go back and put together a portfolio site once I have a recent sampling of work.
+**Thoughts:** I will go back and put together a personal portfolio site once I have a recent sampling of work.
 For now I decided to have fun with the project.
+I can also add more pages if I want to play with it since its on Netlify.

 ![SPYCats webpage on Netlify](/assets/images/netlify-spycats-wide1.png)

 ---
--->

 ## 40. FCC Personal Portfolio Project on CodePen
 ### Day 40: August 23, 2017 - Wednesday